 A few principles or patterns in Wagner's use of musical motives can be identified.
-Firstly, each musical idea appears first in the orchestra, and is only later (and sometimes only much later) heard in the vocal line.
+First, each musical idea (with one exception) appears first in the orchestra, and is only later (and sometimes only much later) heard in the vocal line.
 Typically, new (or derived) ideas are presented in one of the three preludes or in the two interludes known as the Transformation Music.
 Secondly, the significance of a musical motive becomes defined when it is first heard in association with something that is seen on, or heard from, the stage.
 Thirdly, the complete or extended form of a motif is usually much more than the fragment(s) we hear at first.
 In particular, the musical motives of Agony, Prophecy and Klingsor's Magic emerge gradually, at first appearing as the tiniest fragment of two or three notes, that eventually grows into a melodic and harmonic complex several bars in length.

-It is, however, the elucidation of relationships between the musical material and the dramatic action that makes the exercise worthwhile.
+It is the discovery and elucidation of relationships between the musical material and the dramatic action that makes the exercise worthwhile.
 Otherwise it is reduced to a sterile activity of labelling musical motives, like butterflies in a museum, so that they may be listed in a handbook such as those that have been sold at Bayreuth for over a century.
 The quest for musical relationships is a rewarding one, and the discoveries to be made provide insights not only into the process of composition but also into the ideas beneath the surface of the music-drama.